-Scotland offers 60 Academic Foundation programmes across the whole country, linked to the 4 Scottish Deaneries and the Universities of Glasgow, Edinburgh, Dundee and Aberdeen.
+Scotland offers sixty Academic Foundation Programmes across the whole country, linked to the four Scottish Deaneries and the Universities of Glasgow, Edinburgh, Dundee and Aberdeen.

 Under the UK recruitment process, Scotland acts as one 'Academic Unit of Application' (AUoA) which is equivalent to the Foundation School.
 Applications for Academic Programmes are done through the main recruitment system Oriel.